-Also discussed were the issue of social media compromising the protection of the artist.
-Artists are often sensitive people, but with social media, they are exposed to front line criticism, trolls and bullying which affects not only creative choices, but creates self esteem, anxiety and mental health issues.
+Also discussed was the issue of social media compromising the protection of the artist.
+Artists are often sensitive people by nature, but with social media, they are exposed to front-line criticism, trolls and bullying which affects not only creative choices but creates self-esteem, anxiety and mental health issues.
 There was also a noted sharp rise in ADHD, neurodiversity and declining mental health in artists and managers in the last few years.

-The discussion on how artist and managers relationships were affected by digital demands, especially during the pandemic, shined a light on many issues.
-With all activity and engagement switching to online, the need to create and maintain momentum, signed or unsigned, in cycle or not, created a huge responsibility for all artists and managers, which contributed to relationship strains and dual digital fatigue.
+The discussion on how artist and manager relationships were affected by digital demands shined a light on many issues.
+With a lot of activity and engagement online, the need to create and maintain momentum, signed or unsigned, in-cycle or not, created a huge responsibility for all artists and managers, which contributed to relationship strains and dual digital fatigue.